johnandreopoulos/Nodejs-Bing-Searcher/README.md

     console.log(results.slice(0, 3));
 });
 ```
-And so on...

-> Note: `slice(x, y)` is a method that returns a shallow copy of a portion of an array into a new array object selected from `begin` to `end` (end not included).
-The original array will not be modified.

-> Note: `results[0]` is a method that returns the first element of an array.
-The original array will not be modified.
-> - <b>Inside the brackets, you can specify the index of the element you want to get.
-The first element is at index 0, the second element is at index 1, and so on.</b>
+> Note: The first parameter of the `slice` method is the starting index and the second parameter is the ending index.
+The ending index is not included in the results.